 Italy.
 Antique Italian chess sets are extremely hard to find outside Italy.
 The sets have very characteristic knights.
 Nevertheless, it is not always recognized as antique Italian by collectors.
 The ivory Italian set was taken over from another collector.
 One could call it is a "Mazzini" set, because he owned a similar, but wooden, set.
-It has some issues like missing finial of King and replaced pawns and discolouration, but I like the set very much.
-Maybe the issues can be solved by a good restorer.

 - Late 18th century